Decadent slices of mochi with a caramelized exterior and chewy interior. Vegan, gluten-free, and just 6 simple

 - Use a sieve to sift in the flour and baking powder, then mix until well combined.

 - Mochiko has a tendency to clump together, so if your batter has lumps of flour in it, arrange a sieve over your baking dish or a bowl.
 Pour some batter in the sieve and use a spatula or spoon to press the batter down, smoothing out any clumps.
 Repeat with remaining batter.
 OR if your batter is fairly smooth, just transfer to the prepared baking dish.

 - Tap the dish on the countertop a few times to release air bubbles from the batter.
-Bake in oven for 1 hour, then poke with a toothpick and if the toothpick comes out clean or with just a few crumbs, the cake is done.
-If it is still very sticky inside, continue to bake and check every 5 minutes.
-Make sure the edges don't burn.
+Bake for 45-60 minutes, until a toothpick inserted in the center comes out clean and the top is caramelized.

 - Let the mochi cake cool completely to room temperature before slicing.
 Store leftovers in an airtight container at room temperature for up to 3 days.